Spotlight on Generosity

 The dedication and grand opening of the new Museum stands out for me.
 It was the culmination of years of visionary community leadership and planning; millions of dollars in public and private fundraising; and most joyous of all, it was a cause and a project the entire city came together to achieve.
 Wonderful!

-What do you see as the importance of the Museum to the community and the world?
+What do you see as the importance of the Museum and Memorial to the community and the world?

 I believe the number one mission of this Museum is education.
 From the smallest child to the academic research scholar, this Museum is a repository of the most diverse collection of information, artifacts and materials of World War I in the world.
 It is the “go-to” place for learning the lessons of the history, of the life and times before, during and after the “War to End All Wars.”
 That period and everything that followed has driven and formed the history of the world.
 It continues to do so to this very day.